cmrfrd/Going-dutch-on-the-GPU/README.md

 ### 1. Install vagrant plugins.

+After checking you have a GPU(s) available, some `vagrant` plugins are needed so we can talk with `libvirt` and do some extra networking

 ``` shell
 $ ./bin/10_host_setup_vagrant.sh
 ```

 ### 2. Bring up the VM with PCI passthrough and setup `nvidia-docker` and `cuda` inside

+Once your GPU(s) have been saved and plugins installed, bring up the vagrant machine and run the `nvidia-docker` + `cuda` setup script.

 ``` shell
 $ source PCI_GPUS.env && vagrant up
 $ vagrant ssh -c "./bin/20_guest_setup_cuda_docker.sh"
 ```

-To test that the `nvidia-toolkit` is installed
+To test that the `nvidia-toolkit` is successfully installed by running `nvidia-smi` in a docker container

 ``` shell
 $ vagrant ssh -c "./bin/21_guest_test_docker_runtime.sh"